cjordanball/KingOfZambodia/MongoOutline.md

 ####Methods

 5. Document Methods:
-	a. **save**: saves the document to the database.
-Will have a callback with error and the saved object as pararmeters.

 	b. **find**: retrieves multiple documents stored in the same collection.
 It takes the Mongo query structure, and has four parameters: a mongo query object, fields to return, options, and a callback with error and array of found objects.
 The options are many of the cursor methods.
 See the following:

 			User.find({}, 'username email', {skip: 1, limit: 3}, function(err, users) {})